 Community involvement is a hallmark of health research.
-In recognition of this important role and thanks to sponsors’ generous support, CAGH will be offering up to 75 Community Registration Scholarships for virtual or in-person attendance to CCGH 2021.
+In recognition of this important role and thanks to sponsors’ generous support, CAGH will be offering up Community Registration Scholarships for virtual or in-person attendance to CCGH 2022.

 Detailed information on the Community Registration Scholarship application and selection process and the link to the online application can be found below.

-Community Registration Scholarships are provided by the Canadian Alliance in HIV-HCV Knowledge to Action, funded by the Community Action Fund (PHAC).
+Community Registration Scholarships are provided by the Canadian Alliance in HIV-HCV Knowledge to Action, funded by the Public Health Agency of Canada's Community Action Fund.
 These scholarships are intended to encourage the participation of people with lived experience and support representation from disadvantaged and under-represented communities, as well as people working in Community-Based Organizations whose work is focused on supporting these communities.

 - Living with HIV or Hepatitis C

-Community Registration Scholarship recipients will receive complimentary Conference registration.
-All other costs (travel, technology, child care, etc.) involved with the recipient’s participation at CCGH 2021 will not be covered.
-Please note that only the recipients of a Community Registration Scholarship will be offered free registration to the Conference: all other Community members will be required to pay the regular conference rate ($500 in-person, $100 virtual).
+In-Person Community Registration Scholarship recipients will receive complimentary Conference registration.
+All other costs (travel, accomodation, technology, child care, etc.) involved with the recipient’s participation at CCGH 2022 will not be covered.
+Virtual Community Registration Scholarship recipients will receive complimentary Conference registration.
+Please note that only the recipients of a Community Registration Scholarship will be offered free registration to the Conference, all other Community members will be required to pay the regular conference rate.

 - Applicants must be a Canadian citizen or resident of Canada

 - Living, working* or volunteering* with one of the previously listed target communities.
 Preference will be given to those who have lived experience.